Catel/Catel.Docs/src/vnext/content/reference/Catel.Core/Catel/Data/IValidationContext.md

 Interface describing the validation

 ## Properties

 ### HasErrors

 Gets a value indicating whether this instance contains errors.

 ### HasWarnings

 Gets a value indicating whether this instance contains warnings.

 ### LastModified

 Gets the last modified date/time.
 Note that this is just an informational value and should not be used for comparisons.
-The [DateTime](#) is not accurate enough.
+The is not accurate enough.
 Use the`LastModifiedTicks` instead.

 ### LastModifiedTicks

 Gets the last modified ticks which is much more precise that the LastModified.
 Use this value to compare last modification ticks on other validation contexts.
 Because only full .NET provides a stopwatch, this property is only available in full .NET.
-All other target frameworks will return the Ticks which is`not` reliable.
+All other target frameworks will return the which is`not` reliable.

 ## Methods